Why the superhero name?

 And we can have a positive impact on our surroundings.
 I strongly believe in the power of travel to make the world a better place, when we respect the people, animals and places we visit.

 Thanks for following me (if you haven't yet, just enter your email address in the Follow me box on the home page).
-You'll also find me on Twitter (@noimpactgirl) and my No Impact Girl Facebook page, and through the Contact page.
+You'll also find me on Twitter and Facebook and through the Contact page above.

 "May all your trails be crooked, winding, lonesome, dangerous, leading to the most amazing view... where something strange and more beautiful and more full of wonder than your deepest dreams waits for you - beyond that next turning of the canyon walls."
 Amen to that.